 - AWeber.
 Another solid email marketing solution.
 It doesn’t offer as broad a feature set as GetResponse (no website or conversion funnel builder, etc.), but its email marketing features are pretty strong.
 Unlike GetResponse, AWeber also offers phone support.

 - ActiveCampaign.
 The number one customer experience automation platform.
 It comes with powerful marketing automation and CRM tools, as well as email marketing features.
-For more information, read our review article here.
+For more information, read our review article here and check out our comparison too.

 - Sendinblue.
 Another solid all-in-one marketing platform that offers similar features to GetResponse, like marketing automation, Facebook ads, landing page creation, email marketing, etc. Their Lite plan is very affordable and includes up to 100k monthly emails.